-Houston Sex Crimes: Average Sentences & PenaltiesPublished: Jul 17, 2020 in Criminal Defense, Sex Crimes, Sex Crimes Involving Children
+The Average Sentences for Texas Sex Crimes & How to Avoid ConvictionPublished: May 19, 2023 in Criminal Defense, Sex Crimes, Sex Crimes Involving Children

-Even the whisper of a sexual accusation can have devastating effects.
-But when formal sex crime charges are brought against you, things get even more serious.
+Even the whisper of a sexual assault accusation can have devastating effects.
+But when formal Texas sex crime charges are filed, things get dire.

 What Are the Average Sentences for Texas Sex Crimes?

-- Sexual Assault – Depending on your alleged actions and the age of the victim, you may be charged with a first or second-degree felony.
+- Sexual Assault – Depending on your alleged actions and the victim’s age, you may be charged with a first or second-degree felony.

 - Indecent Exposure & Public Lewdness – Indecent exposure is a class B misdemeanor, while public lewdness is a class A misdemeanor.

-- Revenge Porn – While once classified as a class A misdemeanor, it was recently heightened to a state jail felony.
+- Revenge Porn – Once classified as a class A misdemeanor, it is now a state jail felony.

-- Child Pornography – If you have child porn convictions on your record, you will face either a second or first-degree felony charges.
-However, if it is your first offense, you will be charged with a third-degree felony.
+- Child Pornography – If you have prior child porn convictions, you’ll face either a second or first-degree felony.
+But, if it is your first offense, it’s a third-degree felony.

 Felony Sex Crime Sentences

 If convicted of a felony sex crime in Texas, you face mandatory time behind bars: